 What is the Financial Conduct Authority?

-If you’re interested in starting a career in finance or have recently taken on a job in financial services, you are probably familiar with the Financial Conduct Authority (FCA).
-As a newcomer to the sector, it’s only natural that you may be unaware of what exactly the FCA is and the role it plays in finance.
-However, it’s important to understand this crucial part of financial services.
+Whether you’re interested in starting a career in finance, have recently completed a financial qualification, or currently work in the financial services industry, you’ve probably heard of the Financial Conduct Authority (FCA).
+However, as a newcomer to the sector, it’s only natural that you may be unaware of what exactly the FCA is and the role it plays in finance.

-In this blog, we explain the importance of the FCA, how much influence it has over modern UK finance and how it’s controlled by the UK government.
+In this blog, we explain the importance of the FCA, how much influence it has over modern UK finance and the financial courses you can take, and how it’s controlled by the UK government.

 What does the FCA do?